ShoaibShuja/FMIntroWithDropdown/README.md

 ## 🌟 Project Overview

-A simple singular page that demonstrates a Blog Preview Card.
+A simple singular page that demonstrates a Intro Section with Dropdown Navigation.

 ## 🔑 Key Features